Ursid meteor shower peaks on longest night of the year - NewsBreak

 Ursid meteor shower peaks on longest night of the year

-( KTVI ) – The annual Ursid meteor shower is expected to peak the morning of December 22, but you can see a show in the sky all week.
+( KTVI ) – The annual Ursid meteor shower is expected to peak the Wednesday morning, but you can see a show in the sky all week.

-The meteor shower runs from December 17- 26 every year.
-It always peaks around the December solstice, which this year falls on December 21.
+The meteor shower runs from Dec.
+17 to 26 every year.
+It always peaks around the December solstice, which this year falls on Tuesday.

 Earthsky.org reports the Ursid meteor shower usually offers about five to ten meteors an hour.
 In rare instances, you can see bursts of more than 100 an hour.